Olaf Scholz: Personal life

 Olaf Scholz is married to fellow SPD politician Britta Ernst.
 The couple lived in Hamburg's Altona district before moving to Potsdam in 2018.

-Scholz was raised in the mainstream Protestant Evangelical Church in Germany, but he later left it.
-At his inauguration as Chancellor in 2021, Scholz took the oath of office without a reference to God (the second Chancellor to do so after Gerhard Schröder) and is the first Chancellor of the Federal Republic of Germany to not belong to a Church.
+Scholz was raised in the Protestant Church in Germany but later left it.
+At his inauguration as chancellor in 2021, he took the oath of office without a reference to God (the second chancellor to do so after Gerhard Schröder).
+He is the first chancellor of the Federal Republic of Germany who is not a member of a church.

+Scholz bears a striking resemblance to Chris Coons, an American politician who serves as a U.S. Senator from Delaware, which the two referenced when posing for a selfie together in February 2024 with the caption "Wer ist wer" (German for "who is who").